DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 ### 3. Run the object case — `master.py`
 Configures and runs the simulation.
 - Generates a text file of inputs, then executes the binary compiled in Step 1.
-- You must set the solver name in `master.py` (the multi-threaded CPU/OpenMP version is selected by default).
+- You must set the solver name in `master.py` (the multi-threaded CPU/OpenMP version is selected by default here).
 - When entering gridded feed information, manually enter the name of the binary created in Step 2.
 - Produces several output files used for post-processing and geometry viewing.

 ### 4. Post-process — `post_process.py`
 Uses the simulation outputs to generate the effective aperture area data as a `.csv` file.
 - Example Slurm batch scripts are included and can be adapted to your cluster environment.

-### 5. Correct the aperture area and plot (optional) via — `plot_up.py`
+- Because the load of interest in SPICE was set to 50 ohms, no corrections to the `.csv' file is needed.
-Uses the `.csv` file generated in the post processing step and corrects using the actual load over which the voltage is measured.
+- Example: If the SPICE load had been set to 25 ohms, the aperture area produced by `post_processor.py` would need a factor of 2 correction.

-### 6. (Optional) View the geometry
+### 5. (Optional) View the geometry
 To visualize the simulation geometry:
 1. Run `fdtd_geometry_maker.py` to generate ParaView files.
 2. Open the resulting **single** ParaView file directly in ParaView — it references an accompanying folder of associated files, so leave that folder in place and don't open its contents individually.